 This test will try to measure the latency of getting distinct values in the column.

-The result looks exactly the same as in a random data search, but the operation distinct significantly complicates the task.
+significantly complicates the task.
 For simplicity, we can assume that it adds a reduce phase to the task, which means that the overhead costs of data exchange between executors are also measured.

 Lessons learned from performance tests

 👉 JSON is the standard for communication on the Internet.
-APIs and websites communicate constantly with JSON thanks to its convenient features such as clearly defined schemes, the ability to store complex data.
+APIs and websites communicate constantly with JSON thanks to its convenient features such as clearly defined schemes, and the ability to store complex data.

 👉 Whatever you do, never use the JSON format.
 In almost all tests it proved to be the worst format to use.

-👉 Parquet and Avro are definitely more optimized for the needs of Big Data — splitability, compression support, excellent support for complex data structures, but readability and writing speed are quite poor.
+👉 Parquet and Avro are definitely more optimized for the needs of Big Data — splitability, compression support, and excellent support for complex data structures, but readability and writing speed are quite poor.

 👉 The unit of paralleling data access in the case of Parquet and Avro is an HDFS file block — this makes it very easy to distribute the processing evenly across all resources available on the Hadoop cluster.

-👉 When choosing a data storage format in Hadoop, you need to consider many factors, such as integration with third-party applications, the evolution of the schema, support for specific data types ...
-But if you put a performance in the first place, the above tests prove convincingly that Parquet is your best choice.
+👉 When choosing a data storage format in Hadoop, you need to consider many factors, such as integration with third-party applications, the evolution of the schema, and support for specific data types ...
+But if you put performance in the first place, the above tests prove convincingly that Parquet is your best choice.

 👉 Notably, the algorithms compression have played a significant role not only in reducing the amount of data but also in improving performance when swallowing and accessing data.
 But this part of the picture has not been tested;